Frequently Asked Questions

 I am studying abroad in the spring, can I be a buddy for only one semester?

-While it is preferrable that you stick with your buddy for a full year, we do understand that studying abroad is a valuable aspect of the Whitman experience.
+While it is preferable that you stick with your buddy for a full year, we do understand that studying abroad is a valuable aspect of the Whitman experience.
 If you are studying abroad your buddy will be reassigned to a new buddy the following semester.
-Although you will no longer be on campus, you are strongely encouraged to stay in contact via email/phone/facebook if possible.
+Although you will no longer be on campus, you are strongly encouraged to stay in contact via email/phone/facebook if possible.

 What should I do if I can't make it to a Buddy Program event?